seantywork/seantywork/README.md

 # Yet Another Mindless Linux-junkie :zany_face:

+## Insignificant reference

+I'm documenting some none-project related materials and they are accesible on [Notion](https://seantyworkint.notion.site/seantywork-137adaedc7ff41758c884ad22634048a?pvs=4).

+I also try to share things on [Medium](https://medium.com/@seantywork).

+However, be extra cautious when you visit the site or intend to learn anything from here and there:

+### NEVER TAKE THEM TOO SERIOUSLY ¯\\\_(ツ)_/¯

+Very often, a cat's meowing has more meanings in it than them.

+"A cat" I mean whose life I truly and viscerally envy.

+Take a look at him from [seantywork/sorrylinus/hub](https://feebdaed.xyz/)

+Good day!

 ## For those interested in the projects

 The projects that are pinned down below are the ones most actively engaged with and most interested in for now.